 Biomedical Voucher Program

-The Queensland Government’s Biomedical Voucher Program supports the development of ground-breaking innovations and technology that attracts new businesses and improves the state’s global competitiveness.
+The Queensland Government’s Biomedical Voucher Program supported the development of ground-breaking biomedical innovations and technologies for international or interstate clients—attracting new businesses to Queensland and improving the state’s global competitiveness.

 Round 1 funding included: